alazar-w/laravel-docs/README.md

 ## Contribution Guidelines
 If you are submitting documentation for the **current stable release**, submit it to the corresponding branch.
-For example, documentation for Laravel 6.0 would be submitted to the `6.0` branch.
+For example, documentation for Laravel 6.x would be submitted to the `6.x` branch.

 ## Getting Started
 * Download the project (the version you need).
 * Run index.html

-## Need help?
-Skydevelopersir@gmail.com